Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Experiments Results

-Where is relation information activated?
-Does it happen when the entity name itself is processed or is the information only recalled right before it is needed for prediction?
-A priori, it's not clear if model features build on each other in a way that each step of the extraction pipeline is necessary to extract a relation or if a handful of features each independently make a certain prediction more likely.

-We start with experiments that dynamically graft all model weights for a given position during generation, see \Cref{fig:position_vs_layer_vs_component}~(a).
+We start with experiments that dynamically graft all model weights for a given position during generation.
+We call this ``position grafting" (see \Cref{fig:position_vs_layer_vs_component} for a visual comparison between grafting schemes).
 In this setup, we either graft \textit{all} model weights at a given position or \textit{none} of them.
-Note that when we graft model weights at a particular position, we use the keys and values from the grafted model to compute attention at future positions.
-We call this ``position grafting"--see \Cref{fig:position_vs_layer_vs_component} for a visual comparison between grafting schemes.

-Our position grafting results show that information flows from entities to the final token, confirming results from \citet{geva2023dissecting}.
-We present results for top-5 accuracy on relation extraction on all four tested models in \Cref{fig:s1_all_layers}.
-See~\S\ref{ssec:top-5} for why we use top-5 accuracy.
+Note that when we graft at a particular position, we use the keys and values from the grafted model to compute attention at that position, even if future positions use pretrained model parameters.
+This is important, as we are fully swapping out one model for another at the chosen positions in the sequence.
+Our position grafting results show that grafting \textit{both} the first entity tokens and the final token before prediction nearly recovers full finetuning performance.
+We present results for top-5 accuracy on relation completion on all tested models in \Cref{fig:s1_all_layers}.
+See~\S\ref{app:top-5} for why we use top-5 accuracy.

-We find that grafting only the first-entity and the last token from the finetuned to the pretrained model essentially recovers top-5 performance for all four models tested.
-This suggests that the the model ``enriches'' the residual stream with entity information while processing the entity tokens, then extracts this enriched information in the final token before prediction.
-See \Cref{fig:s1_all_layers} for a comparison of the performance of different position-grafting schemes.

-Surprisingly, we also see that, in some cases, patching only the first entity or only the last token is sufficient to recover good relation extraction performance.
-This implies two things: (1) If an entity is ``enriched" with relation information, generic mechanisms can extract that relation and (2) ``recall" mechanisms can extract relation information from unenriched entities.
+In some cases, we also see that grafting only the first entity tokens is sufficient to recover some top-5 performance (similar to previous results showing that models enrich entity representations with factual information early in the sequence and carry that information forward \citep{meng2022locating, geva2023dissecting, geva2022transformer}).
+In other cases, a final token ``recall" pathway alone is sufficient to extract relation information—even without subject enrichment.
+This indicates that the later layers of a finetuned model contain a mechanism to retrieve relation information from finetuning, even in response to a representation that does not contain information from the finetuning set.